 Give your senior dog the best food you can afford.
 Most people provide manufactured food for their dogs.
 The choices are infinite.
 One major caveat: avoid the cheapest brands, as, according to most reviews, the protein content is of very poor quality and the remaining content is often “filler” that may not be optimal for your dog’s health.
 Choosing a cheap food is likely to have a negative impact on your dog’s overall health and, in the end, any savings you derive will be spent on fees for veterinary visits.

 We’ve noticed that there is a range of advice that veterinarians give about the best commercial food for dogs — everything from widely available, aggressively advertised brands to freeze-dried raw and small-batch premium diets.
+(Not too many veterinarians subscribe to raw diets that are not freeze-dried.)
 Because information and advice on canine nutrition is constantly evolving, we plan to provide updates on this site on a regular basis.
 Please stay tuned!

 “Raw diets, both home-prepared and commercial, have become more popular.
 Advocates of raw diets claim benefits ranging from improved longevity to superior oral or general health and even disease resolution (especially gastrointestinal disease).
 Often the benefits of providing natural enzymes and other substances that may be altered or destroyed by cooking are also cited.
 However, proof for these purported benefits is currently restricted to testimonials, and no published peer-reviewed studies exist to support claims made by raw diet advocates.
 No studies have examined differences in animals fed raw animal products to those fed any other type of diet (kibble, canned, or home cooked) with the exception of looking at the effects on digestibility.
 Typically raw meats (but not other uncooked foods like grains or starches) are slightly more digestible than cooked meat."